bram2w/baserow/docs/tutorials/debugging-connection-issues.md

 ## Fixing a Docker Install

-Ensure you have set the environment variable `BASEROW_PUBLIC_URLS` to the URL you are using the access Baserow on.
+Ensure you have set the environment variable `BASEROW_PUBLIC_URL` to the URL you are using the access Baserow on.
 The following three sections show how to do this depending on how you are accessing your Baserow server.